 Classic soul food gets a seriously tasty makeover at this creative sandwich shop, resulting in such ridiculousness as chicken and waffle...

 Sun Studio information

-Packed 40-minute guided tours through the tiny studio offer a chance to hear original tapes of historic recording sessions.
+Packed 40-minute guided tours (no children under five allowed; hourly from 10:30am to 5:30pm) through the tiny studio offer a chance to hear original tapes of historic recording sessions.
 Guides are full of anecdotes; you can pose for photos on the 'X' where Elvis once stood, or buy a CD of the 'Million Dollar Quartet,' Sun's spontaneous 1956 jam session between Elvis, Johnny Cash, Carl Perkins and Jerry Lee Lewis.
 From here, hop on the studio's free shuttle (hourly, starting at 11:15am), which does a loop between Sun Studio, Beale St and Graceland.